 A Solid Warranty

-If you're not spending much on a backpack, and you know your child is going to move on to another cartoon character or hot trend next year, then longevity may not be important.
+If you're shopping for cheap kids' backpacks, and you know your child is going to move on to another cartoon character or hot trend next year, then longevity may not be important.
 However, when shopping for good quality backpacks for school, read the warranty information first to see if they're a good value.
 JanSport and The North Face, for example, offer lifetime warranties.
-L.L.Bean discontinued its famous lifetime guarantee earlier this year, but provides a refund within one year of purchase.
+And while not a lifetime warranty, L.L.Bean provides a refund within one year of purchase, which is still decently generous.

 Patagonia's Ironclad Guarantee covers returns, as well as wear-and-tear damage repair at a "reasonable charge."
 Fjällräven, meanwhile, offers a limited lifetime warranty that covers manufacturing defects but not accidental damage.
 And SwissGear.com backpacks are eligible for a 10-year extended limited warranty.